 If you want to pay a visit to Bobo KL, you can save your time by reserving a table here.

-Don’t forget that you can get ALL of these signature dishes for FREE!
+Don’t forget that you can get ALL of these signature dishes for FREE if you are an ELITE Member.
 Yes!
-Check out more information with TABLEAPP ELITE.
+Check out more information about TABLEAPP ELITE.

 Daily: 10AM – 12AM